muhmudrik/Line-Mention-All-Bot-for-Windows/README.md

 This is a python bot to mention all your Line Messenger group member.
 Modified to be used for Windows user.

+Original Bot Creator:
-Original bot creator: Arya Seputra
+- Arya Seputra
+- Vincent Suryakim

+Modifier:
-Modifier            : Muhammad Mudrik
+- Muhammad Mudrik